Step 7. Configure Repositories

 By default, the role of a gateway server is assigned to the Veeam Backup & Replication server.
 If the Veeam Backup & Replication server resides in a region that differs from the AWS Region where your Veeam Backup for AWS resides, choose a server that is located close to the Veeam Backup for AWS appliance.
 You can choose any Microsoft Windows or Linux server that is added to your Veeam Backup & Replication infrastructure and has internet connection.
 Note that the server must be added to the Veeam Backup & Replication infrastructure beforehand.
 For more information on how to add a server, see the Virtualization Servers and Hosts section in the Veeam Backup & Replication User Guide.

-- If data in the S3 repository is encrypted, select the Use the following password for encrypted backups check box.
+- If data in the standard backup repository is encrypted with a password, select the Use the following password for encrypted backups check box.
 From the drop-down list, select the password that must be used to decrypt the data.
 In this case, Veeam Backup & Replication will automatically decrypt backup files stored in this repository.

 If you have not added the password beforehand, click the Manage passwords link or the Add button to add the necessary password.
 For more information on adding passwords, see the Creating Passwords section in the Veeam Backup & Replication User Guide.